harisharjun/arjunuvacha/content/post/every-setback-is-an-opportunity-to-reset/index.md

 ### Changed my routine.

 Staying up late in the night watching a movie or doing some work was a normal thing.
 But when I was asked to leave Phable I realised that I would have more time at my disposal and that it was an opportunity to change my routine.
 So, I started sleeping early and waking up early.
+From getting up at 8:30 AM, I have been able to move it to 7:00 AM these days and hope to gradually move it to 6:00 AM.

 This was a welcome change that I wanted for so long which wouldn’t have happened if not for the layoff.

 ### Practised meditation again.